-The exclusive rights to a trademark which is worded in Dutch or English shall extend by right to its translation into any other of these languages.
+The exclusive rights to a trademark which is worded in one of the current languages of Curaçao shall extend by right to its translation into any other of these languages.
 The judgment whether similarity results from translation into one or more foreign languages belongs to the Court.